 Below are AVC’s laser eye surgery FAQs.
 Please click on the questions below to reveal the facts and answers:

 As with any surgery there are no 100% guarantees.
-There are many variables, the main being corneal healing.
-We are able to achieve the same vision as obtained with the use of visual aids and if you have 20/20 vision with glasses or contact lenses, then it is highly possible that this can be achieved after treatment, however this will be discussed at the consultation.
+There are many variables, the main being corneal healing and general health.
+If you have 20/20 vision with glasses or contact lenses, it is highly possible this will be achieved after treatment; this will be discussed at the consultation.

 98% of our patients’ achieve 20/20 vision and approximately over 30 to 40% of our patients’ achieve better than 20/20 vision.

 LASIK is the most common laser surgery performed worldwide, it has undergone numerous clinical trials and is FDA approved.

 As with any surgery procedure Laser eye surgery is not completely risk free.
 Complications are very rare and these will be explained and discussed at your consultation.
 Any complications that may arise can easily be dealt with by our comprehensive aftercare system, which is included in the cost of your treatment.

 The Intralase FS eliminates all blade related complications attributed to the mechanical blade keratome.

 Computer controlled accuracy of the IntraLase iFS creates a precise cornea resection with greater consistency of flap thickness.

 It will take about 15-20 minutes to treat both eyes but you will be in clinic for 1 to 2 hours to prepare, perform the treatment, recover and be discharged.